Statement of Equal Opportunity

 Statement of Sexual Harassment

-Any student who objects to the release of directory information on file in his or her name must submit the "Request to Prevent Disclosure of Directory Information" form to the Registrar's Office to have such information released.
+Any student who objects to the release of all or any part of the directory information on file in his or her name must notify the Admissions Office in writing that he or she does not wish to have such information released.
 This request will be honored, and all of the information will be held confidential.

 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA. the name and address of the office that administers FERPA is Family Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-4605.

 A two-year schedule of course offerings has been placed on the A&M-Texarkana web site to assist students in planning their courses to be taken each semester.
 The two-year schedule will assist students in planning their courses so they may progress smoothly toward the completion of degree requirements.
 Click here to access the Two-Year-Schedule.
 Questions regarding these schedules should be directed to the Dean of the College in which the course is taught.

 A LC includes two Core Curriculum courses linked during the semester; this allows students to build community among fellow students and instructors.
 Students enrolled in one LC will interact with fellow students in two linked courses.
 All freshman and first-time-in-college students are expected to participate in a LC.

 Login Name = (First 4 letters of last name) + (Last 4 numbers of CWID) (Campus-Wide Identification)

 For All Students that Pre-Register, a Student account will be available the first day of classes and not before.

 For New Students that Register on or after the first day of classes, a Student login account will be available within 24 business day hours of registering.

 Access the Blackboard website at www.tamut.edu